Amazon Germany is the second largest marketplace right after Amazon US with opportunities that no other European platform has to offer.

 In any case, you will need to put your full address of your German representative on the label.
 The German representative is simply a full address based in Germany, or any other EU country.

-Because of the complexity of German regulations it’s definitely recommended tto talk to an Expansion expert or lawyer who is familiar with those topics before you start selling to Germany.
+Because of the complexity of German regulations it’s definitely recommended to talk to an Amazon global expansion expert who is familiar with those topics before you start selling to Germany.

 Forwarding Your Products to Germany

 If you are already selling on another marketplace, you can’t just fulfill orders using for example your US fulfillment center inventory – you will still have to ship to Europe.

 If you buy your products from a manufacturer in China, you will have to find a freight forwarder first who is familiar with shipping to Europe.
 As there are a lot of hurdles along the way, an experienced company will definitely be able to take a lot of weight off your shoulders.

 - have your products shipped from China to your country first and then have them shipped to Germany or

 - have your Chinese supplier ship your products directly to Germany.

 2. Deliver Your Products to the German Customers